yasintuncer/DatasetMaskingTool/README.md

 # DatasetMaskingTool
 the dataset masking tool for creating a training dataset.
-It offers an easier solution to masking and saved the masked image.
+It offers an easier solution to masking and saves the automatically masked image.